 Waste production does not follow the same trend as the above environmental impacts.
-The largest contributor is the end of life module.
-This is because the entire product is sent to landfill once it reaches the end of life state.
-However, there is still an impact associated with the production module since we do generate waste on site.
-The following small impact associated with installation is due to the loss rate of product during implementation.
+The largest contributor is the end-of-life module.
+This is because the entire product is sent to landfill once it reaches the end-of-life state.
+However, there is a still an impact associated with the production module since we do generate waste on site.
+The very small impact associated with installation is due to the loss rate of product during implementation.